clintcolding/GoDaddy/README.md

 ##Work in Progress

-- [ ] Rework how the API secret/key is added
+- [x] Rework how the API secret/key is added
+- [ ] Remove API secret/key in plain text
 - [ ] Add certificate functions